 Workforce Training Incentives

-Florida Flex (formerly known as Quick Response Training): Florida Flex is an employer-driven training program designed to assist new value-added businesses and provide existing Florida businesses the necessary training for expansion.
+Quick Response Training (QRT): Quick Response Training is an employer-driven training program designed to assist new value-added businesses and provide existing Florida businesses the necessary training for expansion.
 A state educational facility – community college, area technical center, school district or university – is available to assist with application and program development or delivery.
 The educational facility will also serve as fiscal agent for the project.
 The company may use in-house training, outside vendor training programs or the local educational entity to provide training.

 Reimbursable training expenses include: instructors’ and trainers’ wages, curriculum development, and textbooks/manuals.
 This program is customized, flexible, and responsive to individual company needs.
 To learn more about the QRT program, visit CareerSource Florida.